jonjonsonjr/test-docs/README.md

 - Ability to check the installed Google Play services for compatibility

 In the subsequent sections, we will describe how each of these features can be accessed by an application.
-In what follows, we use "client" to refer to the application that uses CCL.
+We will use "client" to refer to an application that uses CCL.

 ## Overall Design

 Most of this document focuses on media-centric applications.
 Toward the end, we discuss how data-centric applications can use this library.

-To maintain the state of the application in regards to connectivity to a Cast device, there needs to be a central entity that transcends the lifecycles of individual activities in the application.
-The CCL’s main component, the `VideoCastManager` is the entity that does that (`DataCastManager` is the corresponding component for data-centric use cases).
+To maintain the state of the application regarding connectivity to a Cast device, there needs to be a central entity that transcends the lifecycles of individual activities in the application.
+The CCL’s main component, the `VideoCastManager` is the entity that does that. (`DataCastManager` is a similar component for data-centric use cases.)

-This singleton class is responsible for managing the majority of the work by:
+This class is responsible for managing most of the work by:
 - Providing a rich set of APIs and callbacks.
 - Maintaining the state of the system, such as:
   - Connectivity to the Cast device